 How do we do drum lessons online?

-Point your device’s camera at your drum set or practice pad, so I can see your hands, and hopefully face; I set my camera up similarly, and we’re off!
+Point your device’s camera at your drum set or practice pad, so I can see your hands, and hopefully face— you should disable any background blurring and sound filters— disable any “music” or noise cancelling settings.
 Sometimes it’s necessary to use headphones, so keep some handy just in case.

 How long should my lessons be, and how often?